mescheidegger/whisper-webserver/README.md

+1. ffmpeg must be installed on the webserver

+2. create a .env file and create an API key
-1. To run in development mode:

-set FLASK_ENV=development && python app.py
+3. To run in development mode: set FLASK_ENV=development && python app.py

-2. To run in production mode:

-gunicorn "app:app" --bind 0.0.0.0:5001
+4. To run in production mode: gunicorn "app:app" --bind 0.0.0.0:5001

-3. ffmpeg must be installed on the webserver